Continue with Facebook

 Read more about which factors affect your outlook with NMIBC.

-Treatment for high-risk NMIBC usually involves longer courses compared to those for other risk groups.
+Treatment for high-risk NMIBC usually involves longer courses of treatment compared to those for other risk groups.
 You’ll also need more frequent checkups after treatment to monitor for signs of recurrence.

-Treatment usually begins with TURBT, followed by a single dose of chemotherapy.
-For high-risk NMIBC, the next step is BCG intravesical immunotherapy, which is placed directly into the bladder (“intravesical” means “within the bladder”).
-At first, BCG therapy is given once a week for six weeks, a phase called induction therapy.
+For high-risk NMIBC, the next step after TURBT is typically BCG intravesical immunotherapy, which is placed directly into the bladder (“intravesical” means “within the bladder”).
+At first, BCG therapy is usually given once a week for six weeks, a phase called induction therapy.

 After treatment, you’ll need regular follow-ups with your healthcare team to monitor for signs of tumor recurrence.
 Most people are checked every three months for two years, then twice a year for three or four years, and finally once a year after that.

-It’s important to stick with your full treatment plan and follow-up schedule.
-Research shows that people who do so have better outcomes — their cancer is less likely to come back, spread, or affect their overall survival.
+It’s important to follow your full treatment plan and go to all of your checkups.
+Studies show that people who don’t do this have worse results — their cancer is more likely to come back, spread, or affect how long they live.

-For about 30 percent to 50 percent of people with NMIBC, BCG intravesical therapy doesn’t work.
+For about 30 percent to 50 percent of people treated with BCG for NMIBC, BCG intravesical therapy doesn’t work.
 This is called BCG unresponsiveness.
-A nonresponse can take different forms, including tumors that:
+A lack of response can take different forms, including tumors that:

 Have you or a loved one been diagnosed with high-risk NMIBC?
-Did your doctor explain what “high-risk” means?
-Share your experiences in the comments below, or start a conversation by posting to your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.